-Complete and submit the free graduate school application available at www.hood.edu/graduate.
-Students may apply to this program alone or complete it in conjunction with another Master of Arts in Human Sciences or Thanatology.
+Complete and submit the graduate school application available at www.hood.edu/graduate.
+Students may apply to this program alone or complete it in conjunction with a master's degree in Counseling, Human Sciences or Thanatology.
 Certificate programs are not eligible for financial aid resources.

 Request one copy of an official transcript reflecting the highest degree conferred.
 Transcripts should be sent directly from the institution or in a sealed envelope from the institution.

 A résumé and personal statement (less than 500 words) describing background experience and future goals should also be submitted.
 The quality of the personal statement’s content and structure carries considerable weight in determining admission to this program.

 Grade Point Average